dfed/SafeDI/README.md

 ### Creating the root of your dependency tree

-Any type decorated `@Instantiable(isRoot: true)` is a root of a SafeDI dependency tree.
-SafeDI creates a `public init()` initializer that instantiates the dependency tree in an extension on each root type.
+Any type decorated with `@Instantiable(isRoot: true)` is a root of a SafeDI dependency tree.
+SafeDI creates a no-parameter `public init()` initializer that instantiates the dependency tree in an extension on each root type.

 ### Comparing SafeDI and Manual Injection: Key Differences